MahApps/mahapps.com/screenshots/README.md

 Each app renders its scenarios straight to PNG with `RenderTargetBitmap` at 2x scale rather than capturing the desktop.
 That keeps the images independent of the machine's DPI setting, cropped exactly to what is being shown, and near enough reproducible that a rerun can be diffed.
+It is not exact, so diff a rewritten PNG before committing it rather than assuming the rerun found something.

+Measured over a full rerun, eleven of the fourteen figures came back pixel-identical.
+The three that did not:

-Two things stop it being exact, so check what actually changed before committing a rewritten PNG rather than assuming a rerun found something: text is antialiased at the sub-pixel level and the odd glyph comes out a shade different between runs, and anything that animates - the indeterminate progress bar - is caught at whatever phase it happened to be in.
+- `progressdialog-indeterminate` - the bar animates, so it is caught at whatever phase it happened to be in.
+Expect this one to differ every time.
+- `logindialog-basic` and `logindialog-variants` - about a thousand pixels each, all of them inside the watermark text, which is drawn at `Opacity=0.6` by `MahApps.Styles.TextBlock.Watermark`.
+The largest channel difference measured was 9 of 255 and the whole run came out uniformly lighter, so it is a rounding difference in compositing that semi-transparent layer, not a change in what is drawn.
+Invisible side by side.

 The apps reference MahApps.Metro from NuGet at the same version the `mahapps` submodule is pinned to, so the screenshots match the API reference.